jasminium/docker-gprmax/README.md

 First, install [Docker](https://docs.docker.com/get-docker/)

-Next we build the image from the Dockerfile:
+Next we build an image from the Dockerfile.
+We will run this image later to run our model:
 ```
 sudo docker build --tag docker-gprmax .
 ```

 ## Running a model

 To run a model, we run the image in a Docker container.
-This process effectively runs the model `model.in` and saves the usual gprMax model outputs, geometry files etc.. in this directory.
+This process effectively runs the model `model.in` and saves the usual gprMax model outputs, geometry files etc.. to this directory.

 We run the model using: